Hi OMs es YLs...

 I may be talking to you from the mobile, where the rig is an Icom IC-7000, an LDG AT-7000 autotuner and a Hustler antenna for the band we're on.
 So far, I have worked 89 DX countries and 49 states (still looking for KL7) from the mobile.
 Best DX to date is South Africa on 75 SSB, and another mobile in Australia on 20 SSB!

-In VHF/UHF and other contests you'll work W3BC/ROVER.
-We usually activate the relatively rare grids of FN00, FN01, FN10 and FN11, and sometimes we'll set up on the highest point of EN90 and/or EN91.
-Recently, we've experimented in EM99, FM09 and FM19 with encouraging results.
+In VHF/UHF and other contests you might work W3BC/ROVER -- when I'm not operating at W3SO.
+I usually activate the relatively rare grids of FN00, FN01, FN10 and FN11, and sometimes I'll set up on the highest point of EN90 and/or EN91.
+Recently, I've experimented in EM99, FM09 and FM19 with encouraging results.

 Activating the Quad-Counties of Clearfield, Jefferson, Elk and Cameron during the PA QSO Party has become a priority as well.
-We are continuing and expanding our roving efforts, including more grids, bigger and better antennas and additional bands and contests.
+I am continuing and expanding my roving efforts, including more grids, bigger and better antennas and additional bands and contests.

 I founded the Quad-County Amateur Radio Club in 1975.
 Today, I publish The Parasitic Emission newsletter and maintain the club's website.
-I am the current President, and I continue to prod and provoke the membership to do more and to be the locus for regional Amateur Radio activity.
+I am a past President, and I continue to prod and provoke the membership to do more and to be the locus for regional Amateur Radio activity.

 Here's the short version of my Ham History.